rjkviegas/skills-workshops/week-4/databases_1/README.md

 ## Learning objectives

 1. Infer a domain from some code.
-2. Infer the structure of a database from a domain.
+2. Infer the structure of a database from a domain and diagram this structure.
-3. Diagram the structure of a database.

 ## Setup